 4. Follow up with recruiter after sending resume

 Recruiters are likely to receive hundreds of CVs from candidates every week, so don't worry if you don't hear from a recruiter immediately.
 A well-worded follow-up email can act as both a reminder to a recruiter and a statement of how serious you are at finding a job.
-Here's an example of a follow up with a recruiter after sending a resume.

 5. Follow up email before interview